-Daylily is also called hemerocallis, its magnificent flowers only last for a very short time.
+Daylily is also called hemerocallis.
+Its magnificent flowers only last a very short time.

 Main Daylily facts